AllanKoder/Perseus/README.md

 ## Overview

-Perseus extracts structured `@pdoc` blocks from code comments, merges them with additional narrative documents, and compiles them into Markdown, JSON, or HTML outputs using Jinja-style templating.
+Perseus extracts structured `@pdoc` blocks from code comments, merges them with additional narrative documents, and compiles them into Markdown or JSON outputs using Jinja-style templating.

 Key design goals: